 The StoreDot battery replaces graphite with semiconductor nanoparticles that ions can pass through more quickly and easily.

-Currently these nanoparticles are based on germanium, which is water soluble and easier to handle in production.
-StoreDot's plan is to use silicon, which is much cheaper, and plans to prototype this type of battery later this year.
+Currently these nanoparticles are based on germanium, which is soluble in water and easier to handle in production.
+StoreDot's plan is to use silicon, which is much cheaper, and plans prototypes with this type of battery by the end of the year.

 Myersdorf says the cost will be the same as existing lithium-ion batteries.